hashgraph/hedera-services/platform-sdk/docs/core/platform-status.md

 `SwirldsPlatform::checkPlatformStatus`, which is passed around as a callback to any object that has the ability to effect a change in platform status.

+A diagram of expected state transitions is available [here](./platform-status-transitions.svg).
+Note that there are currently no hard restrictions on state transitions: this diagram is merely a representation of the expected behavior.

 ## Used Statuses

 The following statuses, along with their respective triggers, are listed in order of precedence (from highest to lowest):